Some pictures of a playhouse constructed for my grandchildren in Ireland

-"Come and visit us for a few days", said my daughter - who is married to John, an Irishman, and living in Celbridge, near Dublin.
+"Come and visit us for a few days", said my daughter - who is married to John, an Irishman, and was then living in Celbridge, near Dublin.

 "And perhaps whilst you're here, you could build a playhouse for the boys, Michael and Patrick!"